-This is the local club of a hip Japanese chain that also has a branch in Shanghai.
-Located in the famous clubbing area Hongdae, it’s all flashy with loud music and lights.
-Spacious, with a supersized mirror ball hanging over your head, DJs from near and far make music while you hang out at the bar or in classy private rooms.
-Located near the main entrance of Hongik University.
+This is the local club of a hip Japanese chain that’s also in Shanghai.
+Located in the famous clubbing area, Hongdae, it’s all flashy with loud music and lights.
+Spacious, with a supersized crystal ball hanging over your head, DJs from near and far make music while you can hang out at the bar or classy private rooms.
+Located near the main entrance of Hongik Univ.
 Call (02) 325-5715 or visit www.underlounge.kr.

 Le Nuit Blanche

-Formerly Club Answer, Le Nuit Blanche is a posh restaurant, theater and club.
-Located in front of the Hotel Prima in Cheongdam-dong, Le Nuit Blanche offers Cirque du Soleil-type performances at its theater restaurant.
-World-class DJs from all over the world perform at the club.
+Formerly Club Answer, Le Nuit Blanche is introduced as a posh restaurant, theater and club.
+Located in front of Hotel Prima in Cheongdam-dong, Le Nuit Blanche offers Cirque du Soleil-type performances at its theater restaurant.
+World class DJs from all over the world are invited to perform at the club.
 Call (02) 514-4311 or visit www.lenuitblanche.com.

-This cafe has a rich ethnic interior that mixes inspirations from such places as Morocco and France.
+This cafe has a rich ethnic interior that mixes inspirations that its owner got from travels to such places as Morocco and France.
 Its menu is limited, but features desserts.
-It is located at the edge of Dosan Park.
+It’s located at the edge of Dosan Park.
 650-9 Park View Building, Sinsa-dong, Gangnam, near the Cine City Theater in Apgujeongdong.
 Call (02) 3444-6069.

 Once in a Blue Moon